davidcallanan/fec-raptorq/README.md

 You must supply a 12-byte RFC 6330 OTI (Object Transmission Information) when decoding.
 The OTI must match that obtained from the encoding process.

 **Important**: It is not expected for the developer to treat the OTI bytes as part of the encoded bytes, as it is external to the recovery algorithm.
 Instead, the encoder and decoder must agree on the OTI via an out-of-band mechanism or by using a hardcoded OTI.
 If an out-of-band mechanism is used for exchanging the OTI, it is the responsibility of the developer to ensure integrity.
-This process is outside the scope of RFC6330.
+This process is outside the scope of RFC 6330.

 The OTI header contains:
 - **Transfer Length (F)** - Original data size